 Traveling with a child?
-Familiarize yourself with family boarding.
+Familiarize yourself with Southwest family boarding.

 An adult traveling with a child six years or younger is eligible to board during Southwest Family Boarding.
 Family Boarding on Southwest occurs after the A group but before the B group.
 If you have an A group boarding pass, go ahead and board with the A group instead of waiting for family boarding.